-- Be sure that the WLAN device is on. - 2.
-On the taskbar, right-click the network status icon, and then connect to one of the available networks.
+- Be sure that the WLAN device is on. - On the taskbar, select the network status icon, and then connect to one of the available networks.

 If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
+Enter the code, and then select Next to complete the connection.

+NOTE: If you do not see the WLAN you want to connect to:

+On the taskbar, right-click the network status icon, and then select Open Network & Internet settings.

-Enter the code, and then select Next to complete the connection. - NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to: - On the taskbar, right-click the network status icon, and then select Open Network and Sharing Center. - 2.
-Select Set up a new connection or network.
+On the taskbar, select the network status icon, and then select Network & Internet settings.

+- Under the Network & Internet Status section, select Network and Sharing Center. - Select Set up a new connection or network.